rdoetjes/zforth/README.md

 - user.fth
 These should locally be in the same directory as the interpreter.
 In our source tree they are symbolically linked in zig-out/bin to the respective files src/system.f and src/user.f

+### user.f
+This is the file that holds the definition of the user defined words.
+Currently there's no save from the interpreter (yet).
+But it would be trivial to add this.
+You just loop through the user_words keys and get the definition and write it to the file.

 ## example 10 print equivalent program
 ```
 : 10print repeat 0 5 do ."
 Hello World " loop cr begin ;